Surgery Division Grand Rounds Series

 Upcoming Presentations

-The Division Grand Rounds Series lecture for the Centennial Grand Rounds Series will continue with Part 2 presented by Emory University's Pediatric Surgery Division chief, Dr. Matthew Clifton.
+The Division Grand Rounds Series lecture for the Centennial Grand Rounds Series will continue with a presentation by Emory University's Division of General Surgery chief, Dr. Edward Lin.

 Grand Rounds may be attended in-person in the Emory University Hospital Auditorium or virtually via Zoom.